Middleton, Queensland: Heritage listings

 The Elderslie Homestead (22.3095°S 142.4380°E) on the Winton-Boulia Road is a heritage-listed site.

 Education

 There are no schools in Middleton.
-Although the nearest primary and secondary school is Winton State School in Winton to the east, it is sufficiently distant that distance education and boarding school would be alternatives.
+The nearest primary and secondary school is Winton State School in Winton to the east, but is too distant for a daily commute.
+Distance education and boarding school are the alternatives.

 Facilities

 The town has been mostly abandoned and now consists of the Middleton Hotel, campground and the disused hall.